ow2-proactive/proactive-jupyter-kernel/README.md

 #### 5.2 Imports libraries

-Since each created ProActive task will be executed as an independent process, to facilitate the transition from native language kernels to the ProActive one, a pragma that allows the user to add just once the libraries that are common to all created tasks that are implemented in a same script language.
-This pragma is used in this manner `#%import([language=SCRIPT_LANGUAGE])`.
-If the language is not specified, Python is considered by default.
+Since each created ProActive task will be executed as an independent process, to facilitate the transition from native language kernels to the ProActive one we included the pragma `#%import()`.
+This pragma allows the user to add just in one bloc of his notebook, libraries that are common to all created tasks implemented in a same script language.

+The pragma is used in this general manner: `#%import([language=SCRIPT_LANGUAGE])`.
 Example:

 ```python
 #%import(language=Python)
 import os
 import pandas
 ```

+Notice that if the language is not specified, Python is considered by default.

 #### 5.3 Adding a fork environment